chriseidhof/CEPopupPickerView/README.md

-CEPopupPicker
+CEPopupPickerView
 =============

-CEPopupPicker is a library that shows a UIPickerView at the bottom of the screen, just like the Facebook app.
+CEPopupPickerView is a library that shows a UIPickerView at the bottom of the screen, just like the Facebook app.
 When the users taps outside the UIPickerView or taps the selected row, the popup dismisses and calls the delegate.

 Installation
 ------------

 CEPopupPickerView is best installed via [CocoaPods](https://github.com/CocoaPods/CocoaPods).
+Alternatively, you can drag the `CEPopupPickerView/CEPopupPickerView.{h,m}` into your project.

 Usage
 -----